David Letterman: Post–Late Show

 In the months following the end of Late Show, Letterman was seen occasionally at sports events such as the Indianapolis 500, during which he submitted to an interview with a local publication.
 He made a surprise appearance on stage in San Antonio, Texas when he was invited up for an extended segment during Steve Martin's and Martin Short's A Very Stupid Conversation show, saying "I retired, and...I have no regrets," Letterman told the crowd after walking on stage.
 "I was happy.
 I'll make actual friends.
 I was complacent.
 I was satisfied.
 I was content, and then a couple of days ago Donald Trump said he was running for president.
 I have made the biggest mistake of my life, ladies and gentlemen" and then delivering a Top Ten List roasting Trump's presidential campaign followed by an onstage conversation with Martin and Short.
 Cellphone recordings of the appearance were posted on YouTube by audience members and widely reported in the media.

 In 2016, Letterman joined the climate change documentary show Years of Living Dangerously as one of its celebrity correspondents.
 In season two's premiere episode, Letterman traveled to India to investigate the country's efforts to expand its inadequate energy grid, power its booming economy, and bring electricity to 300 million citizens for the first time.
 He also interviewed Indian Prime Minister Narendra Modi and traveled to rural villages where power is a scarce luxury and explored the United States' role in India's energy future.

-On April 7, 2017, Letterman gave the induction speech for the band Pearl Jam into the Rock & Roll Hall Of Fame at a ceremony held at the Barclays Center in Brooklyn, New York City.
+On April 7, 2017, Letterman gave the induction speech for the band Pearl Jam into the Rock and Roll Hall of Fame at a ceremony held at the Barclays Center in Brooklyn, New York City.
 Also in 2017, Letterman and Alec Baldwin co-hosted The Essentials on Turner Classic Movies.
 Letterman and Baldwin introduced seven films for the series.

 Netflix

 In 2018, Letterman began hosting a six-episode monthly series of hour-long programs on Netflix consisting of long-form interviews and field segments.
 The show, My Next Guest Needs No Introduction with David Letterman, premiered January 12, 2018, with Barack Obama as its first guest.
 The second season premiered on May 31, 2019.
 Season 3 premiered on October 21, 2020, and includes Kim Kardashian West, Robert Downey Jr., Dave Chappelle and Lizzo as guests.
 Season 4 premiered on May 20, 2022, with Billie Eilish as the first guest.
 In October 2022, Letterman traveled to Kyiv, Ukraine, to film a special standalone episode of My Next Guest Needs No Introduction with David Letterman, interviewing Ukrainian president Volodymyr Zelenskyy.
+Season 6 premiered on December 16, 2025.
+A standalone episode with Adam Sandler premiered on December 1, 2025.